Sophie Turner And Joe Jonas Expand Their Furry Family Ahead Of Their Wedding: Meet Their New Pup

 Sophie Turner and Joe Jonas aren’t husband and wife yet, but they’ve already adopted two fur babies together.
 The Game of Thrones actress and the DNCE frontman recently added a new “direwolf” to their pack, and the tiny pup is already a big social media star.

 As reported by Us Weekly, Sophie Turner, 22, recently took to Instagram to introduce her followers to the newest member of the Turner-Jonas family, Waldo Picasso Jonas.
-Sophie and fiancé Joe Jonas, 28, are now the proud parents of two adorable Alaskan Klee Kai puppies, and their recent addition shares a very special connection to the lucky canine that was already living a life of luxury with his super-successful parents.
+Sophie and Joe Jonas, 28, are now the proud parents of two adorable Alaskan Klee Kai puppies, and their recent addition shares a very special connection to the lucky canine that was already living a life of luxury with his super-successful parents.

 The first puppy that the couple adopted together, Porky Basquiat Jonas, has his own Instagram account, and he was the one who got to reveal that he and Waldo are brothers from the same litter.
 Naturally, Waldo now has his own Instagram account, too.